Robotic-ui/CTI-110-0003/README.md

 ## CTI-110-0003
-Sebastian Rusbacky | Contains all assignments for CTI-110-0003
+Sebastian Rusbacky | Contains all assignments for Spring 2024, CTI-110-0003